 - Understand current research findings and scientific recommendations

 - Find guidelines to evaluate and translate research into practice

 The Cancer Control P.L.A.N.E.T. e-newsletter, which is available to subscribers, provides bimonthly updates on cancer control resources, upcoming events, and more.Sign Up

-The Research-tested Intervention Programs (RTIPs) website is one of the evidence-based resource tools on the Cancer Control P.L.A.N.E.T. portal.
 The RTIPs website is a searchable database of cancer control interventions and related program materials.
 The site is designed to provide program planners and public health practitioners with easy and immediate access to research-tested materials.
-Sponsored by the National Cancer Institute (NCI), RTIPs provides a review of programs available for use in a community or clinical setting.
-Currently, there are over 165 programs available on the RTIPs website across a range of health topics (e.g., tobacco control, HPV vaccination, cancer screening, survivorship/supportive care), delivery settings (e.g., community- and faith-based organizations, schools, clinical settings), and target populations (e.g., adolescents, adults, Blacks or African Americans, Hispanics or Latinos, Asians, Whites).
+Sponsored by the National Cancer Institute, RTIPs provide a review of programs available for use in a community or clinical setting.
+Currently, there are over 165 programs available on the RTIPs website across a range of health topics (e.g., tobacco control, HPV vaccination, cancer screening, survivorship/supportive care), delivery settings (e.g., community- and faith-based organizations, schools, clinical settings), and target populations (e.g., adolescents, adults, blacks, Hispanics or Latinos, Asians, whites).